Wondering how to start a streaming service?

 We recommend you hire full-time programmers from a software development company.
 These companies offer management support.
 They provide replacement if the developer leaves the project mid-way, which is another advantage.

-If you are developing a video streaming service like Netflix, then we offer a few tips.
+If you are developing a video streaming service like Netflix, then consider the following tips.
 We highlight a few risks too.
 These are as follows:

 A. Hire developers with experience in the online video streaming business

 You need to consider several aspects when developing a video streaming service.
-A few examples are encoding, bitrate, and video streaming protocol.
+A few examples are encoding, bitrate, and video streaming protocols.
 Developing a video streaming service involves unique challenges too.
-Look for programmers that have developed video streaming services earlier.
+Look for programmers that have developed online streaming services earlier.

 B. Analyze the working of reputed video streaming platforms